Guide context

 What is a stock sale?

 In a stock (or share) sale, the buyer purchases the equity ownership of the company from the shareholders.
 The buyer acquires everything the company owns — its assets, contracts, customer relationships, and liabilities.
 For sellers, a stock sale is typically preferable for tax reasons: in most jurisdictions, gains on share sales are taxed at capital gains rates, which are lower than income tax rates on asset disposals.
-In the UK, Business Asset Disposal Relief (BADR, formerly Entrepreneurs' Relief) provides a 10% tax rate on qualifying share sale gains.
+In the UK, Business Asset Disposal Relief (BADR, formerly Entrepreneurs' Relief) can reduce the CGT rate on qualifying share sale gains; for disposals from 6 April 2026 the BADR rate is 18%, subject to the £1M lifetime limit.
 For the seller, a stock sale provides a cleaner exit — you sell the shares and walk away; the historical liabilities of the business remain within the company and transfer to the buyer.

 What is an asset sale?